 \section{Abstract}

-We study the nonequilibrium driven dynamics at topologically nontrivial quantum critical points (QCPs), and find that topological edge modes at criticality give rise to anomalous universal dynamical scaling behavior.
-By analyzing the driven dynamics of bulk and boundary order parameters at topologically distinct Ising QCPs, we demonstrate that, while the bulk dynamics remain indistinguishable and follow standard Kibble–Zurek (KZ) scaling, the anomalous boundary dynamics is unique to topological criticality, and its explanation goes beyond the traditional KZ mechanism.
-To elucidate the unified origin of this anomaly, we further study the dynamics of defect production at topologically distinct QCPs in free-fermion models and demonstrate similar anomalous universal scaling exclusive to topological criticality.
+We study the nonequilibrium driven dynamics at topologically nontrivial quantum critical points (QCPs), and find that topological edge modes at criticality give rise to anomalous dynamical scaling behavior.
+By analyzing the driven dynamics of bulk and boundary order parameters at topologically distinct QCPs in quantum spin chains, we demonstrate that, while the bulk dynamics remain indistinguishable and follow standard Kibble–Zurek (KZ) scaling, the anomalous boundary dynamics are unique to topological criticality, obeying modified scaling relation beyond the traditional KZ framework.
+To elucidate the unified origin of this anomaly, we further study the dynamics of defect production at topologically distinct QCPs in free-fermion models and demonstrate similar anomalous scaling exclusive to topological criticality.
 These findings establish the existence of anomalous dynamical scaling arising from the interplay between topology and driven dynamics, challenging standard paradigms of quantum critical dynamics.

 \emph{Introduction.}---Non-equilibrium dynamics constitutes a central facet of quantum phase transitions and plays a crucial role in understanding quantum critical phenomena.
 A celebrated example is the Kibble–Zurek (KZ) mechanism, originally proposed in cosmology~\cite{kibble1976IOP,KIBBLE1980183,kibble2007AIP} and later applied broadly in condensed matter physics~\cite{Zurek1985Nature,ZUREK1996177,Damski2005PRL,Zurek2005PRL,Polkovnikov2005PRB,Dziarmaga2005PRL,Sen2008PRL,Barankov2008PRL,DeGrandi2010PRB,del2014IJMPA} and adiabatic quantum computing~\cite{Edward2001Science,Schutzhold2006PRA}.
 According to KZ mechanism, when a system is slowly quenched across a critical point at a finite rate, a nonzero density of defects is generated, exhibiting universal scaling behavior uniquely determined by the critical exponents of the phase transition~\cite{Dziarmaga2010AIP,Polkovnikov2011RMP}.
 Over the past decades, the KZ mechanism and its generalizations have been extensively studied from both theoretical~\cite{Bermudez2009PRL,Lee2015PRB,Dutta2016PRL,lkacki2017JOSM,Yin2017PRL,Bialonczyk2018JOSM,Liou2018PRB,del2018PRL,Dora2019NC,Ulifmmode2019PRB,Rams2019PRL,Revathy2020PRR,Bialonczyk2020IOP,Ulifmmode2020PRL,Kristor2020SciPost,Nowak2021PRB,Mayo2021PRR,Rysti2021PRL,del2022PRB,Gomez2022PRB,Sun2022PRB,Kou2023PRB,Balducci2023PRL,Zeng2023PRL,Balducci2023PRL,Xia2023PRD,Kou2022PRB,Liang2024PRB,Grabarits2025PRA,Deng2025PRL,Deng2025PRB,Kou2025PRB,wang2025NC,yang2025topologicaldefectformationkibblezurek,Zhang2025PRB_a} and experimental~\cite{Weiler2008Nature,Lamporesi2013NP,Deutschl2015PNAS,Nir2015Science,Anquez2016PRL,Ko2019NP,Keesling2019Nature,Yi2020PRL,Ebadi2021Nature,Huang2021PRL,Maegochi2022PRL,Du2023NP,Yuan2025PRL,Zhang2025PRL} perspectives and are thus widely regarded as the standard paradigm for analyzing the dynamics of systems driven across phase transitions.